 All the hubs collaborate as a national group, pooling experiences, expertise and ideas as a network, meeting once a term at the National Maths Hubs Forum.

 The Yorkshire and the Humber Maths Hub is led by the OIE, working with key strategic partners.
 The Maths Hubs are a new way of harnessing the maths expertise within an area, and to spread excellent practice for the benefit of all pupils and students.

 The English Hub programme was launched in October 2018 when the Department for Education announced the names of 32 schools across England that were to be designated as an English Hub.

 The purpose of the English Hubs is to promote a love of reading and to take a leading role in supporting schools in the teaching of early reading and phonics.
 English Hubs will run events to showcase excellent practice in teaching reading to local schools.

 One of the 32 initial English Hubs was based Outwood Primary Academy Lofthouse Gate, and this Hub is led by the OIE.

 Teach North School Direct Programme

-We are proud to partner with Durham University, Leeds Beckett University and Sheffield Hallam University to deliver excellent teacher training across the North of England.
-The OIE’s School Direct programme strives to develop, support and celebrate excellent trainee teachers who are well prepared for the profession.
+We are proud to partner with Durham University, Leeds Beckett University, Sheffield Hallam University and the University of York to deliver excellent teacher training across the North of England.
+The Teach North School Direct programme strives to develop, support and celebrate excellent trainee teachers who are well prepared for the profession.
 Our trainees work alongside innovative, ambitious and student-focused teachers who are passionate about raising standards and transforming lives.